-- A maximum of 30 hours can be excluded from the GPA. - Courses and grades approved for Academic Renewal remain on the transcript but are excluded from the GPA calculations. - Academic Renewal applies to "D" and "F" grades only. - In order to apply for Academic Renewal, students cannot have been enrolled at PCC for at least two (2) calendar years from the last term being considered for Academic Renewal. - Students must be enrolled and have completed at least six (6) hours with a 2.000 term GPA to be awarded Academic Renewal.
-For a Reverse Transfer Degree only, the student may fulfill this requirement by demonstrating enrollment in at least six (6) credit hours with a 2.0 term GPA during last semester of attendance at the four-year institution. - Students can apply for Academic Renewal only once. - The decision is not reversible.
+- A maximum of 30 hours can be excluded from the GPA. - Courses and grades approved for Academic Renewal remain on the transcript but are excluded from the GPA calculations - Academic Renewal applies to "D" and "F" grades only.

+- In order to apply for Academic Renewal, students cannot have been enrolled at PCC for at least two (2) calendar years from the last term being considered for Academic Renewal. - Students must be enrolled and have completed at least six (6) hours with a 2.000 term GPA to be awarded Academic Renewal.
+For a Reverse Transfer Degree only, the student may fulfill this requirement by demonstrating enrollment in at least six (6) credit hours with a 2.0 term GPA during last semester of attendance at the four-year institution. - Students can apply for Academic Renewal only once. - The decision is not reversible. - Academic renewals will be processed at the end of the term in which the student submitted the renewal.